Angela Merkel, Jair Bolsonaro discuss aid for Amazon in 'productive' conversation | DW | 30.08.2019

 Meanwhile, Eduardo's father took to Twitter once more as he claimed satellite data illustrated wildfires in Brazil "decreased between January and August 2019, in comparison with the same period of 2018," but he did not provide evidence to support his tweet.

-The Latin American country's space research agency contradicted Bolsonaro's figures, though, as they showed that fires are up 77% in Brazil from January 1 to August 29, compared with last year.
+The Latin American country's space research agency contradicted Bolsonaro, showing that fires are up 77% in Brazil from January 1 to August 29, compared with last year.

 The fires follow moves by the Brazilian government to open more of the rainforest to mining and agriculture, with satellite images showing deforestation on the increase.